-Sell your prices in any currency, all over the world.
+Sell products in different currencies all over the world.

 SamCart allows you to choose what currency your prices are displayed in.